The 3% Lever: Weekly Shifts That Compound Into $100K+ Over 12 Months for $75K–$95K Operators

 Why the gap between mathematical and realistic multipliers?

-Implementation friction: Not every improvement works first try.
-Some take 2-3 iterations.
+Implementation friction: Not every improvement works on the first try; some need 2–3 iterations before they stick.

 Market constraints: Lead flow doesn’t infinitely scale at the same quality.